CordetG/cgula-rust-web-spr24/README.md

 The below setup was a dumb idea -- but that's my M.O. -- making things harder than they have to be.

-I am changing the setup to include the hello -- chapter one -- package, but then deleting and combining all the other code into a single package.
+I am changing the setup to include the hello -- chapter one -- package, but then deleting and combining all the other code into a single backend package.

+The frontend is setup as a seperate crate from the backend.

 ~~Each chapter is set up as a separate rust binary package.
 The reason why I implemented the repo this way was because it helps me conceptualize how the chapters from the book build on each other.
 It also allows me to reference prior chapters' examples.~~